NXPHoverGames/GitBook-AIM/installation-of-nxp-aim-setup.md

 $ source ~/.bashrc
 ```

-{% hint style="warning" %} After successful Installation there should be a folder named cognipilot in the home directory and the ~/cognipilot/ directory should look like this: {% endhint %}
+{% hint style="info" %} After successful Installation there should be a folder named cognipilot in the home directory and the ~/cognipilot/ directory should look like this: {% endhint %}

 ![](<.gitbook/assets/AIM_2024/step3_folder.PNG>)